Priority Levels – Urgent vs Important. How Dooster Project Manager Helps You Sort Your Tasks

 Background to the Urgent vs Important principle

-Alec Mackenzie and Pat Nickerson’s The Time Trap (1972) was the first to note the difference between importance and urgency.
+Alec Mackenzie and Pat Nickerson’s The Time Trap (1972) was the first prominent Time Management book to note this difference between importance and urgency.

 This was refined and further championed by Covey in his famous book The Seven Habits of Highly Effective People (1984) and First Things First (1994) by Stephen Covey, A. Roger and Rebecca R. Merrill – from which the above matrix is taken.